SamiHaque2607/PortfolioProjects/R Markdowns/R Markdown For Employee’s Performance for HR Analytics.md

 str(data)
 ```

-First, I removed any rows that contained missing or "NA" values from the dataset using the **na.omit()** function.
-By doing so, I ensured that the dataset only contained complete and relevant information, which would help maintain the accuracy of our analysis and visualizations.
+I started by cleaning the dataset, removing any rows with missing or "NA" values using the **na.omit()** function.
+This ensured that our data remained complete and accurate, laying a strong foundation for our analysis and visualisations.

-Next, I used the **str()** function to inspect the data types of each column in the dataset.
-This step provided me with valuable information about how the data was stored and organized.
-Understanding the data types of variables, such as numerical, categorical, or date formats, was crucial for appropriate data handling and visualization.
+Next, I used the **str()** function to inspect the data types of each column, gaining insights into how the data was organised.
+Understanding variables' data types, whether numerical, categorical, or date formats, was crucial for effective data handling and visualisation.

-These data preprocessing steps allowed me to create a solid foundation for robust and meaningful data exploration in my project.
-By removing missing values and gaining insights into the structure of the dataset, I could confidently proceed with subsequent data analysis and visualization processes.
+These pre-processing steps set the stage for robust data exploration in my project.
+I could confidently proceed with subsequent data analysis and visualisation tasks by eliminating missing values and grasping the dataset's structure.

 ```{r Summary, }
 summary(data[, c("no_of_trainings", "age", "previous_year_rating", "length_of_service", "KPIs_met_more_than_80", "awards_won", "avg_training_score")])
 ```

-I used the **summary()** function to generate a concise yet informative summary of key statistical measures for specific columns in the dataset **"data."** By selecting relevant columns, including **"no_of_trainings," "age," "previous_year_rating," "length_of_service," "KPIs_met_more_than_80," "awards_won,"** and **"avg_training_score,"** I obtained insights into the central tendency and spread of the numeric variables, as well as the frequency distribution of categorical variables.
+I employed the **summary()** function to provide a concise and informative summary of key statistical measures for specific columns in the "data" dataset.
+These columns included **"no_of_trainings," "age," "previous_year_rating," "length_of_service," "KPIs_met_more_than_80," "awards_won," ** and **"avg_training_score." ** This allowed me to gain insights into both the central tendency and spread of numerical variables and the frequency distribution of categorical variables.

-The summary provided me with essential statistics such as **minimum** and **maximum values**, **1st** and **3rd** quartiles (25th and 75th percentiles), and the **median** (2nd quartile or 50th percentile) for each selected column.
-Additionally, for categorical variables, it displayed the frequency count of each unique category, allowing me to grasp the **distribution of different categories** within those variables.
+The summary delivered essential statistics, encompassing minimum and maximum values, 1st and 3rd quartiles (25th and 75th percentiles), and the median (2nd quartile or 50th percentile) for each selected column.
+For categorical variables, it presented the frequency count of unique categories, providing a clear view of category distribution.

-By using the **summary()** function, I efficiently obtained an initial understanding of the data distribution and gained valuable insights into the characteristics of the variables of interest.
-This summary served as a foundation for further data exploration and analysis, enabling me to make informed decisions and draw meaningful conclusions in my project.
+By utilising the **summary()** function, I efficiently understood data distribution and garnered valuable insights into the characteristics of the variables under scrutiny.
+This summary formed the groundwork for further data exploration and analysis, empowering me to make informed decisions and draw meaningful conclusions in my project.

 ## Plots: